redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

   >
   >  Even thought in the external architecture you will have the local "server" and the one running in AWS, you will only need to include the local one, since the inventory for the remote server will be created dynamically once the deployment playbooks create the VM in EC2.

+5) Move your `aap.tar.gz` file to `<your-git-clone-path>/provisioner/aap.tar.gz`.
+Remember that this step is optional but highly recomended.